ideonate/jhsingle-native-proxy/README.md

 python -m jhsingle_native_proxy.main --destport 0 voila {presentation_path} {--}port={port} {--}no-browser {--}Voila.server_url=/ {--}Voila.base_url={base_url}/ {--}debug --presentation_path=./Presentation.ipynb
 ```

+In addition, if presentation_path is provided, two further substitution variables are available: presentation_dirname and
+presentation_basename.
+These are computed using Python's os.path.dirname and os.path.basename functions on presentation_path.

 ## Authentication

 The above examples all assume OAuth will be enforced, as per the JUPYTERHUB_* env vars.